-Message from the Associate Dean of External Relations, Field Placement, and Recruitment
+Message from the Associate Dean for External Relations and Field Placement

 I would like to take this time to welcome you to the Office of Field Placement.
 Field placement represents an essential and invaluable component of the professional development process for all candidates in the School of Education.
 The field hours required by specific classes enable students to gain valuable insight and implement their studies in their teaching areas.
 We strive to offer a wide variety of opportunities for professional candidates in teacher education.